 Microsoft's political engagement is no real surprise, after all the government sector is one of their biggest customers.
 You get a sense of the scale of things when the UK government said that they had used more then 200 million GDB (~340 mill USD) on MS Office alone during the three years 2010-2013 [23].
 Or that the city of Munich have saved some 10 mill Euros (~13.5 mill USD) when they moved over to Linux.
 Other studies confirms that training and maintenance of Windows cost much more then Linux [24].

 Don't get me wrong, I am not trying to advocate any political policies here.
 I am simply pointing out the fact that through extensive marketing and lobbying, Microsoft has managed to push their platform into all corners of society, even though their product is a proven security liability, and far less cost effective then their competitors.
 Worse even, it is a known fact that this company has practiced criminal misconduct and deliberately sabotages innovation.
-This should be cause for concern, no matter your political views.
+True, they are not alone in this.
+Big business and corruption go hand in hand, but that rather underscores the point I'm trying to make.
+If you don't fight vendor lock-down, their grip on you will increase with time, not only on the personal level, but on society as well.

 In the area of education having any commercial monopoly is obviously unhealthy.